 Blockchain As Supply Chain Solution- Enterprises Take

-- Blockchain can bundle and sell invoices at a discount to manufacturer using a distributed ledger mechanism facilitating faster payments.
-Traditionally supplier to manufacturer invoice discounting can be extremely slow and requires multiple books.
+- Blockchain can bundle and sell invoices at a discount to manufacturers using a distributed ledger mechanism facilitating faster payments.
+Traditionally supplier to supplier-to-manufacture invoice discounting can be extremely slow and requires multiple books.
 With a shared ledger system, all parties can witness the operations and settlements, removing the human error factor.

 What is Blockchain?